Type 1 Diabetes Statistics

 - According to T1International, Glucagon kits cost approximately $57 USD on average for 2016 survey respondents.

-- Argentina does not yet have a national register for Type 1 diabetes.
+- Argentina does not yet have a national registry for type 1 diabetes.

 - According to 2016 data collected by T1International, a vial of Novolog has an out-of-pocket cost of $22 USD on average for survey respondents.

-- Average costs for Glugagon kits were over $100 USD for survey respondents with Type 1 diabetes paying out of pocket.
+- Average costs for glucagon kits were over $100 USD for survey respondents with type 1 diabetes paying out of pocket.